Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/sound.rst

 If you hear pops and crackles, usually that is a sign that your hardware cannot keep up in real-time playback.
 They will not be present in your final rendered animation output.

-Also, static hiss can occur whenever two or more audio strips are overlapping in the timeline.
+Also, static hiss can occur whenever two or more sound strips are overlapping in the timeline.